Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: The XMM -COSMOS survey

 \subsection{Source detection}

-For point source detection we use the XMMSAS tool \texttt{ewavelet} on the 2--7\,keV EPIC mosaic.
-The wavelet scale is set to 2--4 pixels and the significance threshold to 5.
-A total of 860 sources are detected.
-The much lower number of sources compared to \citet{Brusa2010} is due to the selection in the hard band only, while \citet{Brusa2010} also used the 0.5--2\,keV band which is intrinsically more sensitive but highly biased towards unabsorbed objects.
-We cross-match our source list with the \emph{Chandra} COSMOS Legacy survey catalogue that includes 4016 X-ray sources, 97\% of which are optically and near-infrared (NIR) identified \citep{Civano2016,Marchesi2016}.
-We find a match with the \emph{Chandra} catalogue with a separation smaller than 10 arcsec for 828 sources.
-5 of the remaining unmatched 32 sources are within 20 arcsec of objects in the cluster catalogue of \citet{Gozaliasl2019}.
-There are also 13 sources outside of the field of the \emph{Chandra} COSMOS Legacy survey.
-Therefore we end up with 14 unmatched sources (1.6\%), half of which are close to the boundary of the \emph{XMM}-COSMOS survey, so that their positions could be inaccurate.
-Among the 828 matched sources, there are 48 sources with 2 counterparts in the \emph{Chandra} catalogue.
-To select the real counterpart and get the correct redshift information, we first look at their fluxes and relative distances to the \textit{XMM-Newton} source.
-If one of the \emph{Chandra} counterparts is 3 times brighter or 5 arcsec closer than the other one, we select it as the real counterpart.
-In this way we identify the counterparts of 21 sources.
-For the remaining 27 we keep those having only one \emph{Chandra} counterpart within 3 arcsec, and ignore sources that have both counterparts either within 3 arcsec or farther away than 3 arcsec, since it is difficult to distinguish between the two of them.
+For point source detection we used the XMMSAS tool \texttt{ewavelet} on the 2--7\,keV mosaic.
+The wavelet scale was set to 2--4 pixels and the significance threshold to 5.
+A total of 860 sources were detected.
+The much lower number of sources compared to the analysis of \citet{Brusa2010} is due to the selection in the hard band only, while \citet{Brusa2010} also used the 0.5--2\,keV band, which is intrinsically more sensitive but highly biased toward unabsorbed objects.
+We cross-matched our source list with the \emph{Chandra} COSMOS Legacy survey catalog that includes 4016 X-ray sources, 97\% of which are identified in the optical and in the near-infrared \citep{Civano2016,Marchesi2016}.
+We found a match with the \emph{Chandra} catalog with a separation smaller than 10 arcsec for 828 sources.
+Five of the remaining unmatched 32 sources were within 20 arcsec of objects in the cluster catalog of \citet{Gozaliasl2019}.
+There were also 13 sources outside of the field of the \emph{Chandra} COSMOS Legacy survey.
+Therefore, we ended up with 14 unmatched sources (1.6\%), half of which are close to the boundary of the \emph{XMM}-COSMOS survey, so that their positions could be inaccurate.
+Among the 828 matched sources, there were 48 sources with two counterparts in the \emph{Chandra} catalog.
+To select the real counterpart and get the correct redshift information, we first looked at their fluxes and relative distances to the \textit{XMM-Newton} source.
+If one of the \emph{Chandra} counterparts was three times brighter or 5 arcsec closer than the other one, we selected it as the real counterpart.
+In this way we identified the counterparts of 21 sources.
+For the remaining 27 we kept those having only one \emph{Chandra} counterpart within 3 arcsec, and ignored sources that had both counterparts either within 3 arcsec or farther away than 3 arcsec, since it is difficult to distinguish between them.
 Our final sample contains 819 point sources matched with a single \emph{Chandra} counterpart in the 2--7\,keV band, 663 (81\%) of which have measured spectroscopic redshifts.
+We assumed that the missing objects are purely random, so that distributions are unaffected by the exclusion of these sources.